n8henrie/fauxmo/README.md

 ### Set fauxmo to run automatically in the background

+NB: As discussed in [#20](https://github.com/n8henrie/fauxmo/issues/20), the example files in `extras/` are *not* included when you install from PyPI (using `pip`).
+If you want to use them, you either need to clone the repo or you can download them individually using tools like `wget` or `curl` by navigating to the file in your web browser, clicking the `Raw` button, and using the resulting URL in your address bar.

 #### systemd (e.g. Raspbian Jessie)

 1. Recommended: add an unprivileged user to run Fauxmo: `sudo useradd -r